-Irwin extends NW200 Superbike winning run
+Irwin extends NW200 Superbike winning run to eight

 The Nottingham rider took the chequered flag by seven seconds from Jordan, with McLean third and McWilliams, Hickman and Joe Loughlin completing the top six.

-The victory went some way to make up for the 40-year-old's exclusion from the results last year for a technical infringement after he had crossed the line first in both Twins races.
+The victories went some way to make up for the 40-year-old's exclusion from the results last year for a technical infringement after he had crossed the line first in both Twins races.

 Todd Supersport double